In focus: The Ecodesign Directive (2009/125/EC) - ErP

-With the Ecodesign Directive (2009/125/EC), the EU has set the European legal framework for the requirements for environmentally friendly design and energy efficiency labelling of energy-related products (ErP) as a pioneer in climate protection.
+With the Ecodesign Directive (2009/125/EC), the EU has set the European legal framework for the requirements for environmentally friendly design and energy efficiency labelling of energy-related products (ErP).

 The ErP Directive stipulates that specified minimum requirements must be met, amongst other things, with regard to energy efficiency.
+Products that do not meet these requirements may not be placed on the market in EU member states.
 Regulations for certain product groups ("lots") specify the binding minimum requirements for specific product groups as well as a time frame.

 Introduction of ErP minimum efficiency accelerates technological progress

-The minimum efficiency "seasonal energy efficiency" 2018 is for:
+The minimum value "Seasonal energy efficiency" from 2018 is for:

 Warm Air Heaters